pasqu4le/clifm/README.md

 # Command Line Interface File Manager
 Clifm is a small file manager written in Haskell with a command line interface.
-It allows you to explore directories in multiple tabs and perform basic operations.
+It allows you to explore directories in multiple Panes/Tabs and perform basic operations.

 ![screenshot](screenshot.png)

-> Note: this is still an experiment and might be unstable.
-I do not recommend using it as your daily File Manager and I take no responsibility on what you do with it.
+> Note: this is still an experiment.
+Directory navigation will do no harm, but think twice before starting operations on your file system.
+I take no responsibility for what you do with this software.

 ## Building and Running
 To install clifm, you need [GHC](https://www.haskell.org/ghc/) and [cabal-install](http://hackage.haskell.org/package/cabal-install).